The Purpose of the Books of Kings

 Even when the Israelites had backslid as a nation and were confronted with complete and irreversible destruction, the author of the books of Kings saw in the dark history of Israel’s failure something of worth to write for the education of the coming generations.
 “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope” (Romans 15:4)

-The record of Kings started with the splendid rule of Solomon, the building of the Temple and showed the nation as rich and strong.
+The record of the book of Kings started with the splendid rule of Solomon, the building of the Temple and showed the nation as rich and strong.
 And it ended with the rule of a weak king, the Temple destroyed, and the land laid in ruin.
 Yet, this lesson of devastation was to revive a new spirit of hope for a better future with Israel ruled by its eternal King.
 “Lo, the days come, saith the Lord, that I will bring again the captivity of my people Israel and Judah, saith the Lord: and I will cause them to return to the land that I gave to their fathers, and they shall possess it” (Jeremiah 30:3).

 It is interesting to note that secular history of the heathen nations revealed the kings’ greatness while hiding their follies.
 Whereas, Hebrew history revealed both the greatness and the folly of the kings for the purpose of teaching and edification.